ProgUn1corn/Qlourie_Astral_R/README.md

 ![Astral_R](Docs/1.jpg)
 ## Chassis
 - Lightweight chassis (10kg heavier than BRC)
-- 1230KG minimum without crew and spare wheel
+- 1230KG minimum measured with only one spare
 - 1390KG minimum with driver and co-driver and one spare wheel
 - ~1410KG tarmac running weight, ~1430kg gravel running weight (Running weight includes fuel and tools like in real life)
 - ~50/50 weight distribution for optimal chassis dynamics